 |---|---|

-| Labeled GF? | Yes — FDA “gluten-free” label |
+| Labeled GF? | Yes — FDA “gluten-free” label (<20 ppm legal standard) |

 | Method | Mechanical sorting (not purity protocol) |

-| Safer Alternatives | Three Wishes, Nature’s Path GF varieties, Love Grown |
+| Celiac-Safe Alternatives | Three Wishes, Bob’s Red Mill GF Oats, Love Grown |

 The Bottom Line

-- Choose cereals made with purity protocol oats or no oats at all
+- Choose cereals made with purity-protocol oats or no oats at all

 Related Guides